 Beginning in Fall 2020, SJPL has collaborated with the Santa Clara County Office of Education to distribute 12,800 hotspots to families with children in K-12 schools in San Jose who lacked sufficient connectivity at home.
 Additionally, the Library is currently working with the City’s IT department to establish free neighborhood-based WiFi in an equitable fashion, and 3,000 hotspots are available for checkout to SJPL members.
 Building upon these initial steps, the Library can provide the means for tens of thousands of families and working-age adults to become informed participants in digital life.

 During the pandemic, SJ Access has provided Tech@Home kits including a laptop or iPad and mobile hotspot that can be checked out by Library members for up to 120 days.
 The program has also offered free digital literacy workshops in English, Spanish, and Vietnamese to help low-income households become at least minimally proficient in using a computer and navigating the web.
 In-language technical assistance is also available over the phone for anyone who needs extra help.
 Additionally, the Library’s Maker[Space]Ship mobile tech center has made weekly visits to underserved communities.

 In 2021, SJ Access built a free outdoor Wi-Fi service for East San Jose.
 This community Wi-Fi service provides Wi-Fi to the surrounding areas of three major high schools in East San Jose, with access planned for another five high schools by 2022.
 The Library also created a free Downtown Wi-Fi network in partnership with Facebook and Cambium Networks.

 Not a Library member?
 No problem.
 You can sign up anytime!

-SJ Access is made possible thanks to the financial and in-kind support of these key partners.
+The SJ Access program is made possible through the generosity of the following corporate partners.